soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

         }
         ```

-    1. Running the code
+    1. Running the code and debug
         - Run `Ctrl + F5`
         - Debug `F5`
         - Debug windows: local variables, watch list, call stack, breakpoints (can be line or column, have settings like in Visual Studio)

  3. Static Typing

-    = Can declare types of variables.
+    = Can declare types of variables (sometimes is overhead, use inferring).
 The compiler makes sure they are assigned values of the specified type.
-If the type declaration is omitted, the compiler will infer it from the code.
+If the type declaration is omitted, the compiler will **infer** it from the code.
 Similar to C#, there are **basic types** (predefined in the language) and **complex types** (created by the developer).

      ```ts
     let firstName: string = "Pesho";